Micka Brennan: Inter-county

 Although defeated in the All-Ireland decider, Cork continued their breakthrough in 1940.
 An 8-9 to 6-4 defeat of Tipperary in the decider gave Brennan his first National Hurling League medal.
 He added a second winners' medal to his collection in 1941 following a defeat of Dublin.

 An outbreak of foot and mouth disease severely hampered the 1941 championship.
-As a result of this Cork were nominated to represent the province in the All-Ireland series.
+As a result, Cork were nominated to represent the province in the All-Ireland series.
 Brennan lined out in the forwards for the final against Dublin, however, it turned into a one-sided affair thanks to contributing goals from Johnny Quirke and Ted O'Sullivan.
 At the full-time whistle Cork had won by 5-11 to 0-6.
 It was one of the most one-sided championship deciders of all-time, however, it did give Brennan an All-Ireland medal.

 Having played no part in the 1942 championship, a 2-13 to 3-8 defeat of Waterford in 1943 gave Brennan a second Munster medal.
-He later lined out in a third All-Ireland decider with Antrim becoming the first Ulster side to qualify for a final.
-Unfortunately, the occasion got to the Glensmen as Cork built up an unassailable 3-11 to 0-2 half-time lead.
-The final score of 5-16 to 0-4 gave Cork their second-ever hat-trick of All-Ireland titles while it also gave Brennan a second All-Ireland medal.
+He later lined-out in a third All-Ireland decider with Antrim becoming the first Ulster side to qualify for a final.
+Cork built up an unassailable 3-11 to 0-2 half-time lead over Antrim, and the final score of 5-16 to 0-4 gave Cork their second-ever hat-trick of All-Ireland titles while it also gave Brennan a second All-Ireland medal.

 Brennan played his championship game for Cork in an All-Ireland semi-final defeat of Galway in 1944.
 He was recalled for a tournament game against Laois in 1951 and scored six goals in the process.

 Inter-provincial

 Brennan also had the honour of being selected for Munster in the inter-provincial series of games.
 He made his debut with the province in 1935 and was a regular until his retirement in 1940.

-In 1935 Brennan faced defeat to Leinster in the inter-provincial decider.
-Munster were also downed by their fierce rivals again the following year.
+In 1935, Brennan faced defeat to Leinster in the inter-provincial decider.
+Munster were also defeated by Leinster again the following year.

 A third successive inter-provincial decider between Leinster and Munster occurred in 1937.
 A 1-9 to 3-1 victory gave Brennan his first Railway Cup medal.

 After being dropped from the panel the following year, Brennan was back with Munster in 1939.
 Successive defeat of Leinster gave Brennan another two Railway Cup medals.